Search by Keyword

 Later that day, September 26th, 1967, the group reconvened in EMI Studio Two for more work on the song, but this time without either Geoff Emerick or George Martin in the control room.
 As the book “The Beatles Recording Sessions” relates: “Ken Scott took charge of the studio control room for this session – even though it was only his second day as Beatles balance engineer.
 He was, understandably, a little flustered, as Richard Lush recalls.
 ‘He was so nervous that it was just unbelievable.
 He was saying “What lights do I use?” and “What do I do?”
 I really felt for him that day.
 The Beatles always put a bit of pressure on their engineers; they expected you to be there doing your job but there wasn’t a lot of thanks.”

 The session once again began sometime after 7 pm, the first point of business being to make another tape reduction in order to open up even more tracks for overdubbing.
-This brought the current best to "take 5," onto which was taped a variety of overdubs that actually replaced some of the instruments taped the previous day.
+This brought the current best to "take five," onto which was taped a variety of overdubs that actually replaced some of the instruments taped the previous day.
 These included piano (Paul), acoustic guitar (presumably Paul), drums (Ringo) and another acoustic guitar (presumably George playing the phrases in the lyrical gaps in the second verse).
-As you can tell from comparing "take 4" from the previous day with the released version of the song, these new overdubs gave the song a complete overhaul, prompting Mark Lewisohn’s comment, “It was almost a ‘re-make.’”
+As you can tell from comparing "take four" from the previous day with the released version of the song, these new overdubs gave the song a complete overhaul, prompting Mark Lewisohn’s comment, “It was almost a ‘re-make.’”
 But in actuality, it really wasn’t.
 The result of these overdubs, however, did extend the song from 3:50 to 4:25.

-Once again, a tape reduction had to be made to clear up more space, this now becoming "take 6."
+Once again, a tape reduction had to be made to clear up more space, this now becoming "take six."
 Onto this, Ringo added an overdub of both finger cymbals and maracas, Paul added a bass guitar for the first time, and he also took another stab at lead vocals, wiping out the previous day's attempt in the process.
 This being done, the session was complete by 4:15 am the next morning.

 The Beatles were back at work later that day, September 27th, 1967, for two recording sessions.
 The first, from 2:30 to 5:30 pm, was concentrated solely on John’s masterpiece “I Am The Walrus,” while the second session, in EMI Studio Two starting approximately at 7 pm, continued work on “Walrus” for around seven hours, attention eventually turning back to “The Fool On The Hill” around 2:30 am the next morning.
 This simple overdub consisted of Paul double-tracking his vocals during strategic parts of the song.
 Thinking it was complete, the returning George Martin, along with Ken Scott and Richard Lush, gave it a quick mono mix (mix 2) to end the session by 3:30 am that morning.